 For the supposedly proactive females, sometimes people gossip about them behind their back; sometimes people will mock their actions.
 Most of the times, people look at them quite differently after that, like women who have been scorned.

-Because of that, if you ever ask an Asian (female, who does want to be in a relationship) to try online dating, arranged dating, or any form of proactive approach to dating, he/she would usually react with resistance.
-When you ask why, he/she probably wouldn’t be able to give a clear response, other than because he/she just doesn’t want to or prefers to let things happen their natural way.
-There you have it: traditional Asian values at work™.
-Welcome to Asia.
+Because of that, if you ever ask an Asian (especially woman) to try online dating, arranged dating, or any form of proactive approach to dating, they will usually react with resistance.
+When you ask why, they probably won’t be able to give a clear response, other than because they just don’t want to or prefer to let things happen their natural way.
+There you have it: traditional Asian values at work.

 Addressing Common Misconceptions about Dating and Love